18F/PriceHistoryAPI/README.md

 Although we are presenting an Api which (when hosted) will let any programmer do as they please in querying the haronized databases, most users will use the GUI.

-The GUI is in a project called PricesPaid GUI.
+The GUI is in a project called PriceHistory GUI.
 That project has the best installation instructions, although this project is completely independent of that one.
-PricesPaidGUI uses PricesPaidAPI but PricesPaidAPI depends only on the mode P3Auth (also one of my github repos) and open-source software which I did not write, mentioned at PricesPaidGUI.
+PriceHistoryGUI uses PriceHistoryAPI but PriceHistoryAPI depends only on the mode P3Auth (also one of my github repos) and open-source software which I did not write, mentioned at PriceHistoryGUI.

-The easiest way to understand what PricesPaidAPI does and play with it is to install PricesPaidGUI---but that is not strictly necessary.
+The easiest way to understand what PriceHistoryAPI does and play with it is to install PriceHistoryGUI---but that is not strictly necessary.

 ## THE PHILOSOPHY